 Once you’ve decided on which make and model you want, go for a long test-drive.
 You need to experience how the car handles in stop-and-go traffic, as well as how it handles on the highway.
 Luckily for me, Bob Moore Subaru is located right by Broadway Extension, so I was able to take my Crosstrek out on the highway and put it through its paces.
 Then, we ventured up into Edmond, where we all know traffic can get a bit hairy at times.
 When the vehicle performed the way I wanted it to in both driving situations, I knew I had hit gold.

 Determine if you can really afford the vehicle you’re thinking about purchasing.
-Of course we would all love to drive a Maserati or a Cadillac, but for most of us, purchasing this type of vehicle is not financially possible.
+Of course we would all love to drive a Jaguar or a Cadillac, but for most of us, purchasing this type of vehicle is not financially possible.
 Be realistic with how the monthly payments are going to affect your pocketbook each month.
 And if purchasing the vehicle is going to be too expensive of a monthly payment, consider leasing it instead.

 My car was the second largest purchase I have made, after my house, which is the case for many people.
 So it’s important that you are confident that you are buying the right vehicle for you.
 You also need to compare buying vs. leasing to make sure you’re choosing the right path forward.
 Thankfully, at Bob Moore Auto Group, even luxury cars can be within budget!

 Have you bought a new or new-to-you vehicle recently?
 What tips would you share with people who are contemplating purchasing a car, truck, or SUV?
 Share them with us in the comments section below.